 - 2 cups of chopped bok-choy, white part and green leaves

-- 1 cup of sliced eggplant
+- 1 cup of diced eggplant

-- 2 cups of chopped zucchini
+- 2 cups of chopped zucchini (quarter sized pieces)

 - Starch of your choice, I used 2 packages of the PC udon noodles (white or brown rice, angel hair, rice pasta, quinoa, all are good)